SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-too-many-owners.md

 # Workspaces With Too Many Owners

-{% hint style="information" %}
-Security and Complaince checks for Workspaces with Too Many Owners are available in the XXXX plan and above.
-{% endhint %}

 On the Security & Compliance Checks section dashboard, click the **Workspaces with too many owners** button to see the report.

 The Workspaces with Not Enough Owners screen opens, showing a list of all **workspaces with too many owners assigned** to them.